henrikdahl/nova-uuid/README.md

 # UUID for Nova

-Provides a command to quickly generate a UUID and insert at caret position.
+Provides access to quickly generate a random UUID.

 ## Usage

+Through the Editor Menu:

+* Open the Editor Menu
+* Select Generate UUID

 Through the Command Palette: